joost-morsink/FF-admin-module/wiki/index.md

 ---
 # Give for Good

-Give for Good is a non-profit organisation that facilitates [donors](./donor) to give their favorite [charities](./charity) a recurring source of income.
+Give for Good is a non-profit organization that empowers [donors](./donor) to provide their chosen [charities](./charity) with a recurring source of income.
-It achieves this by investing the [donation](./donation) in the stock market, with the selected charity as the ultimate benificiary of the profits made.
+Donations are invested in the stock market, and the profits generated are allocated to the selected charities.

-At least once a year a so called [conversion day](./conversion_day) takes place by calculating exactly how much funds should be transferred to the different charities, depending on how much profit has been made and on the selected charities of the donations.
+At least once a year, a [conversion day](./conversion_day) is held to determine how much profit should be transferred to each charity, based on the performance of investments and donor selections.

-To facilitate the business processes involved, two components play a big role in the organisation's architecture:
+## Platform Components

+Two main components support the business processes:

-* The [Admin module](./admin_module), a module for the administration of donations, investments and transfers.
+- The [Admin module](./admin_module): Manages donations, investments, allocations, and transfers.
-* The [Give for Good website](https://giveforgood.world), a front end for (potential) donors.
+- The [Give for Good website](https://giveforgood.world): Provides a user interface for donors to make donations and track their impact.

 ```plantuml
 @startuml